DamienDub/chicken-rust/README.md

-# Yew Trunk Template
+# Chicken Rust

-This is a fairly minimal template for a Yew app that's built with [Trunk].
+## What is it

-## Usage
+Chicken Rust is a web application for manipulating text data.

-For a more thorough explanation of Trunk and its features, please head over to the [repository][trunk].
+It is built with [Yew](https://yew.rs), a Rust-based frontend framework.

-### Installation
+## Installation

 If you don't already have it installed, it's time to install Rust: <https://www.rust-lang.org/tools/install>.
 The rest of this guide assumes a typical Rust installation which contains both `rustup` and Cargo.